ngmhprogramming/dailyprogrammer/README.md

     Language Download: [Ruby 2.4.1-2 (x64)](https://github.com/oneclick/rubyinstaller2/releases/download/2.4.1-2/rubyinstaller-2.4.1-2-x64.exe), [Ruby 2.4.1-2 (x86)](https://github.com/oneclick/rubyinstaller2/releases/download/2.4.1-2/rubyinstaller-2.4.1-2-x86.exe), [Ruby Downloads](https://rubyinstaller.org/downloads/)

+    Additional Steps:

 # Organisation
 Folders are organised by each language by name.

 Each folder will have NOTES.txt which will state the progress of each language.
+There will be a generic NOTES.txt which has stuff that would apply to all the languages.